Welcome | Log In

 Summer 04

-A base for that expansion will be the company's Summer 04 release, which will feature a set of technologies that increases support Linux MPS Pro - Focus on Your Business - Not Your IT Infrastructure. $599.95/month.
-Click to learn more. considerably with a new architecture.
+A base for that expansion will be the company’s Summer 04 release, which will feature a set of technologies that increases support considerably with a new architecture.
 Targeted at global companies, the release is being especially touted for its customization abilities.

 Tien Tzuo, Salesforce.com's chief marketing officer, told CRM Buyer, "We're emphasizing that CRM can be easily integrated and customized in many companies."

 The release includes Enterprise Edition 2.0, which includes a cache server that stores user-level preferences and customizations.
-It will also support development environments from BEA (Nasdaq: BEAS) More about BEA Systems, Borland, Microsoft (Nasdaq: MSFT) More about Microsoft and open source More about open source.
+It will also support development environments from BEA, Borland, Microsoft and open source.

 "Every customer has a unique need," Tzuo said.
 "Our focus will continue to be on making our CRM the easiest to use and customize.
 Our goal is to make sure ours is the best."